Fire breaks out in south London

 It said that 14 calls were made to 999 about the “very visible fire”, and that four fire engines and about 25 firefighters from Lambeth, Peckham, Shadwell and Brixton fire stations attended the scene.

-LFB later tweeted that the blaze broke out that it was “under control”.
+LFB later tweeted that the blaze was “under control”.
 The cause of the fire is under investigation.

+Locals to the area tweeted about their concerns over the fire breaking out close to and soon after a previous one.

-On 29 June, about 100 firefighters were called to the area to tackle a blaze in a commercial unit under railway arches near to the station.
+On 29 June, about 100 firefighters were called to the area to tackle a inferno in a commercial unit under railway arches near to Elephant and Castle station that exploded into a massive fireball.

+The intense flames had sent huge clouds of thick dark smoke into the air that could be seen from miles around.

 LFB said in July that said the fire was “accidental” and was caused by an electrical fault within a car in a spray booth.